tu-delft-library/il-master-thesis-guide/book/2b-create-keyword-search.md

 "Boolean operators" by TU Delft Library - Education Support is licensed under CC BY<br><br>

-Let’s take this research question as an example to see how we can combine all the concepts together:
+Let’s take this information search question as an example to see how we can combine all the concepts together:

-“How does wind energy integration impact power grid stability?”
+**“How does wind energy integration impact power grid stability?”**

-From this, we identified the following keywords:
+From this, we identified the following concepts and keywords:

 | Wind energy | Power grid         | Stability   |
 |-------------|--------------------|-------------|